pytorch/pytorch/docs/source/notes/autograd.rst

         VJP = real(grad\_out^{*} * \frac{\partial s}{\partial z^{*}} + grad\_out * (\frac{\partial s}{\partial z^{*}})^{*})

 Note that the gradient in this case equals to the real value of the result obtained using the above formula.
-This is because in the derivation of the formula earlier, we assumed that the function in question is :math:`F: ℂ → ℂ`.
-However, by redoing the math from scratch for an :math:`F: ℝ → ℂ`, it can be verified that taking the real value of formula above gives the correct gradient.
+This is because in the derivation of the :eq:`[1]`, we assumed that the function in question is :math:`F: ℂ → ℂ`.
+However, by redoing the math from scratch for an :math:`F: ℝ → ℂ` which again is a part of a real valued function :math:`G`, it can be verified that taking the real value of formula above gives the correct gradient.